Protein Banana Bread

 Honey: can also use sugar substitutes like Stevia for even fewer calories.

 Protein Powder: this recipe uses Gold Standard Whey Vanilla Ice Cream.
-You can substitute with any kind of protein powder or Nuzest Vanilla for a gluten-free alternative.
+You can substitute a whey based protein powder for a similar same texture.
+I like PEScience.

 Optional add-ins: dark chocolate chips, walnuts or blueberries.